Using EVA Foam for Cosplay For the First Time

 Use a Dremel with a sanding tip to easily even out any rough edges of your EVA foam.

-Once all of your pieces are put together and your prop is starting to look like it should, it’s time to clean up the edges and seams.
-Unless your prop is very big, I recommend using a rotary sanding tool.
+Once all of your pieces are put together, it’s time to clean up the edges and seams.
+I recommend using a rotary sanding tool.
 This will make the process much faster than sanding by hand.
 You can, of course, still choose to use plain old sandpaper if that’s what you have available.

 Dremel is the most well-known brand for sanding EVA foam in the cosplay world.
-I use a Dremel Lite for this step, but there are plenty of cheaper brands that you can try out that should work in a similar fashion.
+I use a Dremel Lite for this step since it’s a bit cheaper and more portable than the original Dremel model.

 painting the final project